We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 Do Brown Bears Hibernate?

 Brown bears enter torpor for the winter.
 Brown bears prepare for their long sleep by eating a lot of food.
-As with the black bears, allows them to live off their fat reserves during the winter.
+As with the black bears, it allows them to live off their fat reserves during the winter.

 Female brown bears wake up to give birth to their cubs during the winter.
 Pregnant females make their dens for the winter at higher elevations than males or other females.